This tutorial is an introduction to Stata emphasizing data management and graphics.

 Starting with version 8 Stata’s graphical user interface (GUI) allows selecting commands and options from a menu and dialog system.
 However, I strongly recommend using the command language as a way to ensure reproducibility of your results.
 In fact, I recommend that you type your commands on a separate file, called a do file, as explained in Section 1.2 below, but for now we will just type in the command window.
 The GUI can be helpful when you are starting to learn Stata, particularly because after you point and click on the menus and dialogs, Stata types the corresponding command for you.

 Stata can work as a calculator using the

-(excluding the dot at the start of a line, which is how Stata marks the lines you type):
+display command.
+Try typing the following (you may skip the dot at the start of a line, which is how Stata marks the lines you type):

 . display 2+2 4 . display 2 * ttail(20, 2.1) .04861759

 Stata commands are case-sensitive,

 Display and the latter will not work.
 Commands can also be abbreviated; the documentation and online help underlines the shortest legal abbreviation of each command, and we will do the same here.

 The second command shows the use of a built-in function to compute a p-value, in this case twice the probability that a Student’s t with 20 d.f. exceeds 2.1.
 This result would just make the 5% cutoff.
 To find the two-tailed 5% critical value try